 So, having a great modem on hand is quite helpful.
 Especially considering how many of us work from home these days.
 Even if you’re not a tech-savvy person, connecting a modem is easy as all you have to do is hook it up with the router.
 So keep reading on and find the perfect fit for your networking needs.

 - Plug and play ensures connectivity in minutes

 - No cable bundled voice services

 DOCSIS version: 3.1 | Maximum speed: 1200 Mbps downstream and 304 Mbps upstream | Bonded channel: 32 x 8 + OFDM 2 x 2 | Service providers: XFINITY by Comcast, Cox, Spectrum, Mediacom and more

-Netgear has a rather recognizable style of constructing their products.
+Netgear has a rather recognizable style of constructing its products.
 Users familiar with their hardware will find little out of the ordinary with the CM1000 as well.
-And that works in its favour since the build quality is strong and pleasing to look at.
-With triangular gratings all around, the front of this modem has an aluminium panel which has LEDs tucked behind it.
+And that works in its favor since the build quality is strong and pleasing to look at.
+With triangular gratings all around, the front of this modem has an aluminum panel that has LEDs tucked behind it.
 This simplicity is uniform throughout this modem.
-The modem features a coaxial port, LAN port, reset button, power button and finally, power cable port.
+The modem features a coaxial port, LAN port, reset button, power button, and finally, power cable port.